DCOR-dev/ckanext-dcor_depot/README.rst

     pip install ckanext-dcor_depot

-Add this extension to the plugins and defaul_views in ckan.ini:
+Add this extension to the plugins and default_views in ckan.ini:

 ::